-Sue: I can’t work it out on a 50″ plasma!
+Sue: I can’t work it out on a 50-inch plasma!

 When the Doctor drugs his companions, Sue doesn’t bat an eyelid.

 The Brink of Disaster

-In an attempt to give this episode such much-needed urgency, I tell Sue that elements introduced in this story will be referenced later in the series.
-There’s the ‘Heart of the TARDIS’ in Boom Town, for example, and all that neck-rubbing will be referenced throughout Pertwee’s tenure.
-She promises to make a note for future reference.
+In a desperate attempt to inject this instalment with some much-needed urgency, I inform Sue that elements introduced in this story will be referenced later in the series.
+There’s the Heart of the TARDIS from Boom Town, for example, and the incessant neck-rubbing will be referenced throughout Jon Pertwee’s tenure.
+She promises to make notes for future reference.

-Sue: It’s about bloody time.
+Sue: About bloody time.

-Me: I knew you’d grow to like Hartnell eventually.
+Me: I knew you’d like Hartnell eventually.

-Sue: Don’t push it.top
+Sue: Don’t push it, Neil.